tommygood/wpressCompress/README.md

 <h1>Background</h1>

-As the wordpress plugin - all-in-one migration have a functionality which is it will auto backup the wordpress site to .wpress in a time interval(ex.
+As the wordpress plugin - all-in-one migration have a functionality that it will auto backup the wordpress site to .wpress in a time interval(ex.
 2 weeks), but the .wpress file is too large.

 <h1>Introduce</h1>